The Sundown Counties of Georgia

-A history of violence used to protect tradition, and fighting against a centralized economy and power structure can be found in the historical record over a great span of time.
-A common perception is that all, if not nearly all of the violence committed by groups of vigilantes was inspired by racism.
-This was largely true, except for the anti-revenuer groups in Georgia during the late 1800s.
+The history of violence, especially when used to protect tradition, and/or fighting against a centralized power structure is frequently found in the historical record.
+A common perception is that all, if not nearly all of the violence committed by vigilantes groups in the United States was inspired by racism.
+(K.K.K., Christian Nationalist Movement, Black Panthers) And while this is historically accurate, the anti-revenuer groups of North Georgia during the late 1800s did fit the profile.

 Shortly after the Civil War, the Southern economy was struggling.
-Many farmers of North Georgia depended heavily on their cash crops. ie. fruit and other materials used to make whiskey.
-This was especially true in the small population counties with mountainous terrain.
-Unlike other parts of the state, Pickens, Gilmer, and Fannin Counties had no railroad access until the early to mid-1880s.
+Most farmers in North Georgia depended heavily on their cash crops. i.e. peaches, apples, and corn used to make whiskey.
+This was especially evident in the smaller population counties with mountainous terrain.
+Unlike other parts of the Georgia, Pickens, Gilmer, and Fannin Counties had no local access to railroad transportation for commerce or travel until the mid-1880s.
 Before the Civil War, distilleries had not been routinely taxed since the War of 1812.
-When the taxes were reinstated, many farmers viewed them as a burdensome intrusion into their lives and livelihoods.
+When whiskey taxes were reinstated, many farmers viewed them as an intrusion into their lives and livelihoods.

-The freeing of slaves added another layer of competition to the southern farmer.
-Freedmen still could work the fields, but now required pay.
-And while many did not own their land, they were free to work for whoever would hire them.
-After 1865, your neighbor might have a former slave of yours as a hired hand.
+The emancipation of slaves added another layer of competition to the southern farmer.
+Freedmen still could work the fields, but now required pay in return.
+And while many former slaves did not own their land, they were free to work for whoever would hire them.
+In 1865, your neighbor might have a former slave of yours as a hired hand.
 As history teaches us, the scarcity of resources invariably increases tension.

-Eventually, likely taking the lead from the Klu Klux Klan of Murray County, northern vigilante groups took on different names, but with similar organizational structures.
+Eventually, taking the lead from the Klu Klux Klan of Murray County, northern vigilante groups took on different names, but with similar organizational structures.
 Captains, Lieutenants, and other officers and regular members were assigned pseudonyms.
 As with the original KKK, they all took blood oaths.
+Some of the local vigilante groups from the North Georgia Counties follow:

 In Murray County, the group was called the Distillers Union